Close Menu

 Leading by Example—and Building Loyalty

-That scrappy store in Glorietta 4 became the heart of what Timezone is today.
-And remarkably, many of those original team members are still with the company.
+That scrappy Glorietta 4 store became the heart of what Timezone is today.
+Remarkably, many of its original team members are still with the company.

 “Many of our Glorietta 4 team members then are still with us now, twenty-seven years later.”

-Their loyalty didn’t come from flashy perks—it came from seeing their leader clean the floors beside them, run the counter beside them, carry machines beside them.
-That kind of leadership sticks.
+Their loyalty didn’t come from fancy perks—it came from seeing their leader mop floors beside them, run the counter beside them, and carry machines beside them.
+That kind of leadership leaves a mark.

 For Today’s Leaders: Show Up and Dig In

-For business owners, startup founders, and aspiring executives, Pratts’ journey is a timeless reminder: If you want to lead, start by doing.
-Hustle is not a phase—it’s a mindset.
+For business owners, startup founders, and aspiring executives, Prats’ journey is a timeless reminder: If you want to lead, start by doing.
+Hustle is not just a phase—it’s a mindset.
 Whether you’re running one store or 100, success often starts with the smallest actions.

 “Nothing trumps hard work, perseverance, common sense, and a dogged determination to get things done at all costs.”